Peano dimension of fundamental groups: Introduction

+\item In the class comprised of the union of one-dimensional Peano continua and planar Peano continua, the fundamental group determines the homotopy dimension. \end{enumerate} \end{thm}

-The \emph{homotopy dimension} of a space $X$ is the smallest covering dimension of any space homotopy equivalent to $X$.
-Every contractible space has homotopy dimension zero and every planar continuum has homotopy dimension at most two.
+Every contractible space has homotopy dimension zero, and every planar continuum has homotopy dimension at most two.
 The space obtained by filling one removed square of the Sierpinski carpet gives an example of a planar continuum with homotopy dimension exactly two \cite{ccz}.
-In fact there exist uncountably many non-homotopy equivalent planar continua with homotopy dimension exactly two \cite{Kentpreprint}.
+In fact, there exist uncountably many non-homotopy equivalent planar continua with homotopy dimension exactly two \cite{Kent18}.
+Theorem \ref{main} gives us the following corollary, which answers Question 1.6 of \cite{cc4}.

-Cannon and Conner have shown that the fundamental group of a planar Peano continuum always embeds into the fundamental group of a one-dimensional Peano continuum \cite{cc4}.
-Thus there exists a planar continuum with homotopy dimension two whose fundamental group embeds into the fundamental group of a one-dimensional space.
-In contrast, we will show that the homotopy dimension of a planar Peano continuum is determined by its fundamental group.

-\begin{thm} A planar Peano continuum $X$ has homotopy dimension at most one if and only if the fundamental group of $X$ is isomorphic to the fundamental group of a one-dimensional Peano continuum.
+\begin{cor}Let $X$ be a planar Peano continuum.
+Then $X$ has homotopy dimension one if and only if the fundamental group of $X$ is isomorphic to the fundamental group of a non-contractible one-dimensional Peano continuum. \end{cor}